 - Balance between low latency and simplicity

-A deployment area for GCP resources within a region.
+- A deployment area for Google Cloud resources within a region.
 Zones are designed to be independent from each other: power, cooling, networking, and control planes are isolated from other zones.
 Single failure events usually affect only a single zone.

 - Compute Engine resources

-Resources in Compute Engine, such as Virtual Machine Instances, are deployed in a zone within a region.
-Other products, such as Kubernetes Engine and Cloud Dataflow, use Compute Engine resources and therefore, can be deployed in the same regions or zone.
+- Resources in Compute Engine, such as Virtual machine instances, are deployed in a zone within a region.
+Other products, such as Google Kubernetes Engine and Dataflow, use Compute Engine resources and therefore, can be deployed in the same regions or zone.